 Tax rate: Zero percent

 The African nation of Western Sahara is seldom found on travel bucket lists, much less one to consider for tax optimization.
-Nonetheless, understanding low-tax countries in-depth will broaden your inside into global taxation.
+Nonetheless, understanding low-tax countries in depth will broaden your understanding of global taxation.

 Despite the ongoing civil war, Western Sahara has managed to establish diplomatic relations with 42 countries and is recognized as a full-fledged member of the African Union.

-Essentially considered a failed state, the country does not possess alternative sources of revenue to offset the absence of imposed taxes.
-Furthermore, the presence of territorial disputes, coupled with unstable governance, prevent it from establishing standard economic and criminal laws.
+Essentially considered a failed state, the country lacks alternative sources of revenue to offset the absence of imposed taxes.
+Furthermore, territorial disputes, coupled with unstable governance, prevent it from establishing standard economic and criminal laws.

 Tax rate: Zero to 15 percent